Kenvue-cbi-digitalanalytics/kenvue-ga4-dl-spec/docs/gtm-scripts/kenvue-global-brand-gtm-code.md

 ```

 ## HTML Code For All Non-Production Sites
-Add the following snippet to every page inside the `<head>` tag as possible:
+Add the following snippet to every page inside the `<head>` as high as possible:

 ```html
 <!-- Google Tag Manager -->